lukso-network/docs/docs/tools/relayer-api/execute-transaction.md

 ).encodeABI()) ;
 ```

-Sign the transaciton from one of the controller keys of your Universal Profile:
+Sign the transaction from one of the controller keys of your Universal Profile:

 ```typescript title="Sign the transaction"
 const message = web3.utils.soliditySha3(